BonnieMcLean/IcoTools/README.md

 <img src="vowels.png" alt="Rotating the vowel space" style="zoom:50%;" />

 Foiler then makes three foil words for each item, by randomly substituting sounds from among the most phonologically distant sounds, or among the specified substitution sounds.
-In the case of *fuwafuwa*, we then up with foil words like *watʃi*, *nati*, and *ridːu* (among other possibilities).
+In the case of *fuwafuwa*, we end up with foil words like *watʃi*, *nati*, and *ridːu* (among other possibilities).

 Foiler produces two files, the first is your original stimuli list with a column 'foils' added to it, where you can see the foils it made for you.
 The second is a file 'substitutions.csv', where you can see which sounds were substituted with each other, and what the phonological distances were between them.